-Since it opened in 1988 Disney’s Grand Floridian Resort & Spa, Walt Disney World’s flagship resort, has offered guests the ultimate in accommodations, dining, and amenities.
+Since it opened in 1988 Walt Disney World’s flagship resort, Disney’s Grand Floridian Resort & Spa, has offered guests the ultimate in accommodations, dining, and amenities.
 Located right next to the Magic Kingdom, this gorgeous Victorian-themed resort is the perfect choice for a vacation that includes the best of both park time and relaxation.

 Disney’s Grand Floridian Resort has over 800 guest rooms spread among six buildings, named for islands in the Florida Keys.
 Standard guest rooms start at 400 sq ft.
 For guests who desire a bit more breathing room, there are deluxe rooms, suites, and The Villas at Disney’s Grand Floridian.
 Rooms have garden views, water views, or – our personal favorite – theme park views!
 Rooms on the top floor of each building have dormered ceilings, which make the rooms feel light and spacious.

-Disney’s Grand Floridian has two swimming pools – the Courtyard Pool and the Beach Pool.
+The Grand Floridian has two swimming pools – the Courtyard Pool and the Beach Pool.
 The Courtyard pool is the more low-key pool while the Beach Pool has a fun Alice in Wonderland water play area, along with a water slide.
 Both pools are zero-entry and have cabanas and pool bars.

 The marina has boat rentals, fishing excursions, and fireworks cruises.
 There is a game room/arcade, a jogging trail, 24-hour fitness room, and white sand beaches.
 (Please note – there is NO swimming at the beaches.)